joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 ---
 **![Festive Tech Calender - Microsoft Dev Box](/uploads/festivetechcalendar2022.png "Festive Tech Calender - Microsoft Dev Box")**

 It's that time of year again!
-The time to be jolly and experience the Month of December, by looking at the [Festive Tech Calendar](https://festivetechcalendar.com/ "Festive Tech Calender")!
+The time to be jolly and experience the Month of December bylooking at the [Festive Tech Calendar](https://festivetechcalendar.com/ "Festive Tech Calender")!

 > This year the Festive Tech Calendar Team is **raising money** for the charity [@missingpeople](https://www.missingpeople.org.uk/).
 >